<- 1996

 In 2005 I attended a Microsoft sponsored ASP.NET/SQL Server security event in the Milwaukee area.
 On the way home I stopped by Bayshore Mall to check out the old place.
 Apparently it's undergoing some kind of renovation now but clearly wasn't at the time.
 The Waldensoftware was long gone, replaced by an EBGames in a small location off the food court.
 Instead of being filled with toxic nail salon fumes it had the lingering aroma of many fast food items mashed together.
 That gag-inducing blend of burgers, fries, pizza, imitation Chinese cuisine, and overflowing garbage cans.
 I shivered at the thought that I could still be working there.

-I still visit the EBGames at Gurnee Mills often but rarely buy games anymore.
+I still visit the EBGames (now a GameStop) at Gurnee Mills often but rarely buy games anymore.
 Most of my free time is occupied by (slightly) more productive hobbies.
-There's a GameStop in the mall so I wonder if the recent merger will result in one or the other closing.
+There's a second GameStop in the mall that used to be a Software Etc and I still wonder if the merger will result in one or the other closing.
 Although it's not the largest mall in the country anymore, it's still big enough to support both.

 Some readers may think I was a tad harsh on retail employees in this little article, that was not the intention.
 I do poke fun at the "career" employees, which are different than a true career retailer.
 What's the difference?
 Being a regional or district manager, managing a Home Depot, or owning your own store are all examples of having a retail career.
 These all require a college degree and actual management skills.
 A 20-something college dropout who calls their mall job a "career" to make it sound like they're doing something with their life is, well, a loser.
 I've met many, many more of the latter.